 For a long time, the Chinese struggled to comprehend Western behaviors, yet they have now come to understand its underlying logic.
 Unless Western plutocrats alter their philosophical outlook, global peace remains elusive.
 This sentiment was succinctly expressed by the Chinese delegation during the Sino-US talks in Alaska: "We overestimated you and assumed you would adhere to basic diplomatic norms.
 We must clarify our stance: You lack the authority to assert dominance over China."
 Despite the potential dangers inherent in this worldview, Western plutocrats are unlikely to relinquish it.
 It may require the collapse of the existing paradigm before humanity can aspire to construct a new world.

 Thankfully, it’s becoming increasingly clear which philosophy holds more promise for humanity.
 The world is undergoing unprecedented transformations.
-The ascent of China and the decline of the West have given countries in the Global South renewed hope, allowing them to glimpse a possible new world order characterized by civilized values, peaceful coexistence, mutual respect, equality, fairness, justice, and win-win cooperation—an alternative to the current system dominated by self-interest, inequality, bullying, exploitation, aggression and war (see Pluralism vs. Monism).
+The ascent of China and the decline of the West have given countries in the Global South renewed hope, allowing them to glimpse a possible new world order characterized by civilized values, peaceful coexistence, mutual respect, equality, fairness, justice, and win-win cooperation—an alternative to the current system dominated by self-interest, inequality, bullying, exploitation, and aggression (see Pluralism vs. Monism).

 No comments: